LibreSolar/coding-guidelines/README.md

-# Libre Solar Coding Style
+# Libre Solar Coding Guidelines

 The coding style specifications try to adopt most commonly used styles to guarantee a uniform look and feel accross the Libre Solar code.